Ntsekees/Nahaiwa/grammar/src/phonotactics.md

 /ʎi/ and /ɲi/ are not allowed, except possibly as allophonic realizations of /li/ and /ni/ respectively.

 Words never begin with a consonant clusters, with a few exceptions:
-• /w/ may appear after certain consonants, and is realized as labialization of the preceding consonant.
+* /w/ may appear after certain consonants, and is realized as labialization of the preceding consonant.
-• One of the Binding proclitics, the nasal proclitic /ʔm̩꞊/, realized as a syllabic nasal (a bilabial one most of the time) preceded by an unwritten glottal stop, can appear at the beginning of a word immediately before another consonant; the syllabic nasal assimilates in place of articulation with certain (not all) consonants:
+* One of the Anchoring proclitics, the nasal proclitic /ʔm̩꞊/, realized as a syllabic nasal (a bilabial one most of the time) preceded by an unwritten glottal stop, can appear at the beginning of a word immediately before another consonant; the syllabic nasal assimilates in place of articulation with certain (not all) consonants:
-  ◉ coronal plosives and affricates (/ʔm̩꞊t/ → [ʔn̩꞊t]);
+  — coronal plosives and affricates (/ʔm̩꞊t/ → [ʔn̩꞊t]);
-  ◉ velar and uvular plosives (/ʔm̩꞊k/ → [ʔŋ̩꞊k]; /ʔm̩꞊q/ → [ʔɴ̩꞊q]).
+  — velar and uvular plosives (/ʔm̩꞊k/ → [ʔŋ̩꞊k]; /ʔm̩꞊q/ → [ʔɴ̩꞊q]).
 The assimilation is shown in the romanized orthography:
   /ʔm̩꞊takóju/ ↦ ⟪ntakóyu⟫.
 The [ɴ] allophone is written ⟪ŋ⟫:
   /ʔm̩꞊qakóju/ ↦  ⟪ŋqakóyu⟫.

 Similarly, the coda of the last syllable of a word never contains a consonant cluster.

 Consonant clusters may only occur across syllable boundaries, where two-consonant clusters and more rarely three-consonant clusters may occur.

-⸨TODO: List allowed and disallowed clusters.⸩
+*⸨TODO: List allowed and disallowed clusters.⸩*

 ## Word boundaries